geo4lib/geo4libcamp-website/docs/2023/sessions.md

 :calendar_spiral: Monday, July 24, 2023 @11:00am – 12:00pm PST

+:material-video: See your Eventbrite email for the Zoom link

-* Karen Majewicz - OpenGeoMetadata Updates
+* Karen Majewicz - 10 things to know about OpenGeoMetadata Aardvark
 * Eric Larson - GeoBlacklight Admin: An OGM Aardvark Workflow Application
 * Eliot Jordan- New Data Formats for GeoBlacklight
-* Stace Maples - What going on in IIIF Maps
+* Stace Maples - What's going on in IIIF Maps

 ## Workshop

 :calendar_spiral: Monday, July 24, 2023 @1:30pm – 3:00pm PST

+:material-video: See your Eventbrite email for the Zoom link

 ### Introduction to Geospatial Raster and Vector Data with R